Britain's Got Talent complaints over magician Harry Moulding

 Tonight (May 24) saw the last of this year’s Britain’s Got Talent semi-finals, with a final eight acts fighting it out in the hope of a place in the coveted final.

-In the end, it was magican Harry Moulding who made it through by golden buzzer and singer Binita Chetry by public vote.
+In the end, it was magician Harry Moulding who made it through by golden buzzer and singer Binita Chetry by public vote.

 However, the decision appears to have divided viewers with many taking to social media to complain that Harry’s act was “staged”.